Learn how to create great social media content

 Tip: Block out 30 minutes each day to check social media.
 Use the time to find people with similar interests, join in conversations and check who liked or commented on your posts.
 And use your socials to share your thoughts, feelings and insights, plus any personal take on what is happening around the world or in your life.

-Our best advice is never compare yourself to others, because you are unique and it really does takes time to engage and build your audience.
-And don’t worry if you feel like a social media imposter with nothing to say, because we are going to show you how to create great content.
-But you also need to know how to find all of those new connections each week, if you are going to start some meaningful conversations.
+Our best advice is to never compare yourself with others, because you are unique and it really does takes time to engage and build your audience.
+And don’t worry if you feel like a social media imposter with nothing to say, because in this blog we are going to show you how you can create your own great content.
+But you do also need to know how to find all of those new connections each week, if you are going to start some meaningful conversations.

 But content is not just relevant today or right now, because it could also be of interest to the person who finds it by chance in 6 months time.
 They are never going to book a coaching session without first finding out who you are and what you have to say.
 So take a fresh look at your website or social media content and check if it shows you have insight to share or something helpful or supportive to say.
 It should give people confidence and helps them build up a picture of who you are before they contact you.